 - Mostly Worldwide (& a few USA)

 - There may be some duplication, and some stamps may have hinge remnants on the back (from having previously been mounted in someone's stamp collection and some possibly have pencil markings (such as a catalog number)

 - Stamps are generally in good condition (and I have already spent many hours removing really badly damaged stamps, but I can not guarantee that all stamps are flawless); you will receive a random selection that I will put into an envelope (either yours or mine) and will be approximately 100 - 150 stamps

-Instructions for obtaining a packet of free USA stamps (set #11):
+Instructions for obtaining a packet of the free Worldwide & USA stamps (set #17):

-The key thing to remember is that these stamps are free to anyone, and people at our local stamp club and beginning-collector tables at the local shows (Dallas / Ft.
-Worth area) will receive these free of charge as well; everyone else not local to me will have to re-imburse me for the postage to mail these (sorry, but I'm not going to pay postage for everyone on the planet... my budget doesn't allow for it).
+The key thing to remember is that these stamps are free to everyone, but anyone that can not pick them up in person in the Dallas, Texas area will have to reimburse me for the postage to mail these (sorry, but I'm not going to pay postage for everyone on the planet... my budget doesn't allow for it).

 --> The information below may seem lengthy, but everything you need to know is there, so there's no need to e-mail me with questions!